maartene/AoC2024/Day24/NOTES.md

 - ❌ ERROR
 - ⚠️ TODO

-## 🍅 Pomodoro 1
+## 🍅 Pomodoro 1 - expand the small example
 - ✅ Read the description
 - ✅ Import the input data
+- ✅ Extract the logic from the small example
+- ✅ Parse initial state

+## 🍅 Pomodoro 2 - parse the wires and apply them in the small example
-- ⚠️ Make the example input pass for the small example
+- ⚠️ Make the example input pass for the small example (without hard coded values)